-As part of a large research project to understand where leading edge cities are found in the U.S., we started with the more modest goal of finding vendible (sought after, wanted) cities.
+As part of a large research project to understand where leading edge cities are found in the U.S., we started with the more modest goal of finding buzz (sought after, wanted) cities.

-We find that tourist destinations are the most vendible, topped by Daytona Beach.
+We find that tourist destinations have the highest buzz factor, topped by Daytona Beach.
 Hipster cities also score high, like Portland, Oregon, Austin, Texas, and Madison, Wisconsin.
 At the bottom is Worcester, Massachusetts. (more…)

 When making cross-border capital allocation decisions, exchange rate movements can trip up good investments.
 Is it possible to predict currency movements?
 We give a cautious yes when the time horizon is 3-10 years, i.e. a strategic outlook (as opposed to currency traders’ horizon of seconds to at most months). (more…)